Vocal learning

 Vocal learning is the ability to modify acoustic and syntactic sounds, acquire new sounds via imitation, and produce vocalizations.
 "Vocalizations" in this case refers only to sounds generated by the vocal organ (mammalian larynx or avian syrinx) as opposed to by the lips, teeth, and tongue, which require substantially less motor control.
-A rare trait, vocal learning is a critical substrate for spoken language and has only been detected in eight animal groups despite the wide array of vocalizing species; these include humans, bats, cetaceans, pinnipeds (seals and sea lions), elephants, and three distantly related bird groups including songbirds, parrots, and hummingbirds.
+A rare trait, vocal learning is a critical substrate for spoken language and has only been detected in eight animal groups despite the wide array of vocalizing species; humans, bats, cetaceans, pinnipeds (seals and sea lions), elephants, and the three distantly related bird groups songbirds, parrots, and hummingbirds.
 Vocal learning is distinct from auditory learning, or the ability to form memories of sounds heard, a relatively common trait which is present in all vertebrates tested.
 For example, dogs can be trained to understand the word "sit" even though the human word is not in its innate auditory repertoire (auditory learning).
 However, the dog cannot imitate and produce the word "sit" itself as vocal learners can.

 Classification

 Hypothetical distributions of two behavioral phenotypes: vocal learning and sensory (auditory) sequence learning.
 We hypothesize that the behavioral phenotypes of vocal learning and auditory learning are distributed along several categories.
 (A) Vocal learning complexity phenotype and (B) auditory sequence learning phenotype.
 The left axis (blue) illustrates the hypothetical distribution of species along the behavioral phenotype dimensions.
-The right axis (black step functions) illustrates different types of transitions along the hypothesized vocal-learning (A) or auditory-learning (B) complexity dimensions.
+The right axis (black step functions) illustrates different types of transitions along the hypothesized vocal-learning (A) or auditory-learning (B) complexity dimensions. [...]
 Whether the actual distributions are continuous functions (blue curves), will need to be tested, in relation to the alternatives that there are several categories with gradual transitions or step functions (black curves).
 Although auditory learning is a prerequisite for vocal learning and there can be a correlation between the two phenotypes (A–B), the two need not be interdependent.
-A theoretical Turing machine (Turing, 1968) is illustrated [G∗], which can outperform humans on memory for digitized auditory input but is not a vocal learner.
-From Petkov, CI; Jarvis ED (2012).
+A theoretical Turing machine (Turing, 1968) is illustrated [G∗], which can outperform humans on memory for digitized auditory input but is not a vocal learner.— Petkov, CI; Jarvis ED (2012).
 "Birds, primates, and spoken language origins: behavioral phenotypes and neurobiological substrates".
 Front.
 Evol.
 Neurosci.
 4:12.